 The following remote sites also have wireless coverage:

 - Harihari Field Station

 - Mt John Observatory

 - Westport Field Station

-- Please select the register button, where you can now enter your name, cellphone number and email address.
+- On the lower section of this web page, select the register button then enter your name, cellphone number and email address.

 - Select Login link.
-The username will have automaticalty be filled with the email address you entered previously, if not please enter your email address
+The username will automatically show the email address you entered previously, if not please enter your email address.

-- Please enter the password you will have recevied via a sms text message and select login button.
+- Please enter the password you recevied via the SMS text message and select login button.